k3ssen/SymfonyVuetified/README.md

 ### Twig-vue-components

 By using dynamic Vue components, rendered twig-content can be used to provide the template for such dynamic-vue-component.
-And by using a global javascript variable you can define your complete vue-object inside twig, like the
-following:

 ```
 {% extends 'base.vue.twig' %}